unbelievableflavour/Cotton/README.md

 ### Compile & play

 1. Open `VS Code`.
+2. Click `Task Runner` from the sidebar.
+3. Click `Playdate:Build and Run`

+OR (if you didn't install the recommended Task Runner extension)

+1. Open `VS Code`.
 1. Click `Terminal` from the toolbar.
 1. Click `Run task` from the dropdown.
 1. Click `Playdate:Build and Run`